omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/project_setup.md

-## Setup client, posts and comments apps
+## Setup the client, posts and comments apps

 ### Initialize Git repository and connect it to GitHub: